 Lincoln had enacted the first FCA (False Claim Act) in 1863.
 This law acted as a response to the frauds that took place during the Civil War.
 This Act included the “qui tam” provisions, and these provisions further encouraged the citizens to take up any cases of fraud by companies or individuals against the government.
 Such provisions were in the initial “qui tam” and they are in the legislation even today.

 The type of wrongdoings that could be a fraud against the government

-A whistleblower can identify almost any type of fraud or wrongdoings and it is the duty of the whistleblower attorney to file it in Court for the benefit of the whistleblower and the government.
+A whistleblower can identify almost any type of fraud or wrongdoings and it is the duty of the whistleblower attorney to file a False Claims Act complaint in Court for the benefit of the whistleblower and the government.
 There are some very common type of cases, like:

 - Illegal dumping of waste by companies when you have been paid to properly dispose of waste